thangquang09/sales-dataengineer-project/README.md

 We will have some insight:

-- Revenue, prodit, number of orders, average value of employee:
+- Revenue, profit, number of orders, average value of employee:
 ![employee](image/revenue_employee.png)
 - Quantity of products sold by store
 ![store](image/quantity_store.png)